Category Archives: Literature

 Problem Structuring: Methodology in Practice is a thought-provoking and highly valuable resource relevant to all “students of problems.”
 It is suitable for any UK Level 7 (or equivalent) programme in OR, engineering, or applied social science where a reflective, methodological approach to dealing with wicked problems is an essential requirement for practice.

-Note that some institutions may have access via their usual eBook provider (e.g. ProQuest, Perlego), if not by default on the subscription then by a separate order for this specific title.
+Note that some institutions may have access via their usual eBook provider (e.g. ProQuest, Perlego), if not by default through their institutional subscription, then by a separate order for this specific title.

 A PSM Reading List